 M&A and Vertical Integration

 Rocket Lab’s expansion has not been only organic.
 The company has used acquisitions to deepen its technology stack and broaden its Space Systems footprint.
 This matters because space infrastructure is not built from one product.
-It is built from many subsystems: optical communication, spacecraft structures, guidance, control, solar power, propulsion, software, integration and launch.
+It is built from many subsystems: optical payloads, spacecraft structures, robotics, guidance, control, solar power, propulsion, software, integration and launch.

 The market often rewards vertical integration when it improves control, margins and strategic relevance.
 It punishes vertical integration when it becomes too complex, too expensive or too slow to integrate.
 For Rocket Lab, the M&A story should therefore be read as both opportunity and execution burden.